2021 Medicaid Promoting Interoperability Program Requirements

 Meaningful Use Specification Sheets

-The Meaningful Use Objectives specification sheets for the Medicaid Promoting Interoperability Program brings together critical information on each objective to help eligible professionals understand what they need to do to demonstrate meaningful use successfully.
+The Meaningful Use Objectives specification sheets for the Medical Assistance Promoting Interoperability Program brings together critical information on each objective to help eligible professionals understand what they need to do to demonstrate meaningful use successfully.
 For eligible professionals, Stage 3 Meaningful Use in PY 2020 has a total of eight meaningful use objectives.

 Submitting your Electronic Clinical Quality Measures (eCQMs) is a simple process where you or your Electronic Health System (EHR) generates a Quality Reporting Document Architecture (QRDA3) formatted data file for each provider that is attesting to the Promoting Interoperability Program.
 Files are transmitted to the Commonwealth either through your Health Information Organization (HIO) or using Direct Messaging (DM).
 Sending eCQMs via your HIO requires you to drop the files into a secure folder, your HIO will then encrypt and transfer them securely to the Department.